Uncertainty in the milk markets is continuing to have a knock on effect on dairy cow trade with prices remaining low.

-Senior dairy auctioneer Glyn Lucas of Harrison & Hetherington said top prices at the monthly Border and Lakeland sale last week (15 July) were almost identical to those of 2005, with a top call of 1,500gns and a sale average of £1,336.
+Senior dairy auctioneer Glyn Lucas of Harrison and Hetherington said top prices at their monthly Border and Lakeland sale last week (15 July), saw almost identical prices to those seen in 2005, with a top price of 1,500gns to average £1,336.

 He said while uncertainty remained so to would the depressed trade.
-However he encouraged farmers wanting to secure animals to look at the home markets first, before importing.
+However, he encouraged farmers looking to secure animals to look at the home markets first, before importing.

 “While prices are depressed animals are selling.
 I expect we could see some farmers taking out the bottom end of the dairy herd and replacing with more efficient animals,” he added.

 The Border and Lakeland sale at Carlisle, saw almost a full clearance.
 Leading trade at 1,500gns was the overall champion Boclair Stanleycup Camilla consigned by David Brewster, Glasgow.
 She was giving 38kgs from a super line of Excellent and Very Good cows.
 She now joins the herd of J Bryson, Dykehead Farm.

 A close to perfect balanced heifer consigned by Brian and Craig Davidson, Errolston, Grenta, sold for 1,450gns to N and K Forshaw, Meadowside Farm.
 She was sired by Errolston Redesign and was the third generation bred by home bred sires.

 Ian Leak from the Seabreeze herd sold an outstanding Gillette Stanleycup daughter just eight days fresh on sale day.
 She sold for 1,420gns to the Coulthard family, Justicetown Farm.